Looking for new ways to improve your restaurant marketing efforts?

 19. TEAM UP WITH AN INFLUENCER

 You’re looking for someone who posts actively on Facebook, Instagram and/or Twitter.
-For your influencer, you could create a one-time-only discount code they can share to their followers (i.e. the coffee shop next-door wants to support your donut shop, so they provide a code ‘DONUTS4U’ to encourage customers to buy baked goods from your restaurant).
+For your restaurant’s influencer, you can create a one-time-only discount code they can share to their followers (i.e. the coffee shop next-door wants to support your donut shop, so they provide a code ‘DONUTS4U’ to encourage customers to buy baked goods from your restaurant).

 The discount code would obviously only be used by those who are engaged with that influencer, and makes tracking the conversions easy.
 Going this route also allows you to bring onboard multiple influencers to your affiliate program.
 Again, like the food blogger, you can offer a commission of the restaurant sales for every discount used.